-As the rate of input black liquor solids increases in a Recovery boiler and if enough air is provided for efficient burning the gas temperature in the furnace and entering the slag-screne increases.
-The optimum capathe furnace of a city of modern Recovery unit is said to have been exceeded when the maximum temperature of the flue gas entering the screen is so high that fouling of the screen and Superheater cannot be controlled with mechanical soot blowers.
-It may also be said that the peak capacity for a particular furnace has been exceeded when the gas temperature reaches a level where the fouling of the screen and superheater cannot be controlled with moderate amount of hand lancing in addition to mechanical soot blowing.
+As the rate of input black liquor solids increases in a Recovery boiler and if enough air is provided for efficient burning the gas temperature in the furnace and entering the slag screen increases.
+The optimum capacity of the furnace of a modern Recovery unit is said to have been exceeded when the maximum temperature of the flue gas entering the screen is so high that fouling of the screen and Superheater cannot be controlled with mechanical soot blowers.
+It may also be said that the peak capacity for a particular furnace has been exceeded when the gas temperature reaches a level where the fouling of the screen and superheater cannot be controlled with moderate amount of hand lancing in addition to mechanical soot blowing.^(3,4)

-Further it is also established regarding the spacing of tubes that, the spacing of slab screen tubes as well as Superheater tubes should be at 10" centres across the boiler and the back spacing may be around 5".
-It is also advisable to have larger bends for the 1st, 2nd and preferably 3rd loop of the Superheater elements.
+Further it is also established regarding the spacing of the tubes that the spacing of slag screen tubes as well as superheater tubes should be at 10'' centres across the boiler and the back spacing may be around 5''.
+It is also advisable to have larger bends for the Ist, 2nd and preferably 3rd loop of the superheater elements.